williamlmao/chimera-ui/README.md

 ## Features

 - Fully accessible components, with Radix Primitives under the hood.
-- Includes additinal components beyond Radix, such as Button and Input.
+- Includes additional components beyond Radix, such as Button and Input.
 - Components come pre-styled.
 Styles can be easily overwritten with Tailwind (Chimera uses tw-merge under the hood).
 - Semantic color system built in.
 No more guessing what color to use, just use the same semantic color names across all your projects.
 - Theme generator that quickly generates CSS themes for you.